-Finance costs for the Corporation include accretion and interest expense related to the 2016 Notes and 2020 Notes described above, accretion expense related to the ASAOC environmental reclamation liability, transaction costs related to the 2020 Notes issued in March 2020 and interest expense on lease liabilities.
+Finance costs for the Corporation include accretion and interest expense related to the 2016 Notes and 2020 Notes described above, transaction costs related to the 2020 Notes issued in March 2020 and interest expense on lease liabilities.
 These costs are lower than the comparable period in the previous year due to notes converted in August 2020 and transaction costs on 2020 Notes upon issuance.